 “María Pandora” by Nuria Barrios (b.
 1962)

-Barrios’ essay would be a great addition to a course on 20th-century Spain — history, culture, or literature — as it presents Barrios’ reflections on her Catholic Education during the later years of the Franco dictatorship.
+Nuria Barrios’ essay would be a great addition to a course on 20th-century Spain — history, culture, or literature — as she presents reflections on her Catholic Education during the later years of the Franco dictatorship.

-The essay opens making it clear that the control of the church, and especially of Catholic nuns, in adolescent education will be objects of critique: “Fui a un colegio de monjas de los dos a los dieciséis años.
+The essay opens making it clear that the Catholic Church’s control of adolescent education — especially represented by nuns — will be the object of critique: “Fui a un colegio de monjas de los dos a los dieciséis años.
 Cuando salí era agnóstica y feminista” / I went to a Catholic school run by nuns from 2 to 16 years of age.
-WHen I left I was agnostic and feminist (p.
+When I left I was agnostic and feminist (p.
 149).
-She descsribes how the school was segregated by gender to such an extreme that even Jesus Christ was absent — only the Virgin Mary.
+She describes how the school was segregated by gender to such an extreme that even Jesus Christ was absent — only the Virgin Mary.
 As a result, she grew up surrounded almost exclusively by women, learning that her role, and that of all women, was to serve, to obey, and to remain quiet, in complete submission to men.
 Like the nuns, they were nearly invisible.
 Yet a core feature of this gendered indoctrination during adolescence — what Barrios calls “aquel puritanismo militante” / that militant puritanism (p.
-154) — was how women learned to perceive their own bodies and sexualities.
-For Barrios, the results of learning to think this way during such an impresionable age can be, and are, dangerous: “El puritanismo es una violencia soterrada.
+154) — was how women learned to perceive their own bodies and sexuality.
+For Barrios, the results of learning to think this way during such an impressionable age are dangerous: “El puritanismo es una violencia soterrada.
 Es dificil medir las consecuencias de imponer a adolescentes esa forma rigida y artificisiosa de contemplar la vida” / Puritanism is a hidden violence.
 It’s difficult to measure the consequences of imposing on teenagers this rigid and artificial form of considering life. (p.
 155).